peacockcarter/magento-filter-payment-methods-on-shipping-address/article.md

-# Filter payment options by shipping address
+# Filter Magento payment options by shipping address

-A client based in the Middle East requested that the Cash On Delivery payment method be made available to any billing address but be limited to just one shipping country.
+A Magento Enterprise client based in the Middle East requested that the "Cash on delivery" payment method be made available to any billing address but be limited to just one shipping country.
-Cash on delivery is a very popular payment method in that part of the world, however they could only offer it within the UAE.
+Cash on delivery is a very popular payment method in that part of the world, though the client only wanted to offer this in the UAE, and not any of the surrounding countries they operate in.
-This site sells computer games and a large proportion of their clients are under 18 and therefore don't have their own credit cards.
-Our client found that this customer group would often use there parents work address as the billing address.
+This site sells computer games and a large proportion of their clients are under 18 and therefore don't have their own credit cards; our client found that this customer group would therefore often use their parents' work address as the billing address.
-Often this address would be overseas, other GCC countries or the USA.
+As such, this meant that the payment address was often overseas - the USA, or other countries in the region.

+Peacock Carter developed bespoke functionality to allow Magento to handle this, and we have extended it for release to the wider Magento community.

-To implement this feature we added a field to the cash on delivery config in payment methods.
-Limit by Shipping Address using the adminhtml/system_config_source_yesno method to crete a yes/no select.
+To implement this feature, we added a field to the cash on delivery configuration in payment methods.
+You can limit by shipping address by using the adminhtml/system_config_source_yesno method to create a yes/no select.

 ```xml
 <config>